franklinsales/lab-agenda-ddd-typeorm-tests/DEVLOG.md

 # Devlog
 ## Here, I will document the actions and decisions taken during the development process.
 It's like a changelog, but for the development process.

+## Sun 18 May 2025

+### Tests
+Creating Unit Tests for:
+src/modules/users/application/use-cases/CreateUserUseCase.ts

+The test will be placed in the same directory as CreateUserUseCase.ts The IUserRepository will be mocked, because it should not access the database.

+So the test was created: src/modules/users/application/use-cases/CreateUserUseCase.test.ts

 ## Thu 15 May 2025

 ### Coding